JSew11/OneNDoneGolf/README.md

 # One 'n Done Golf
 Golf Pick'em site where users compete to select the best golfer on a tournament by tournament basis.
-Built using Django and PostgreSQL.
+Built using Django, PostgreSQL, and React (Vite).

 ## Dev Environment Setup